joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/30/arts/television/jon-stewart-kamala-harris.html

 **Who Is Shujun Wang, the Queens Man Accused of Spying for China?**\
-`Mr. Wang is on stand trial this week in Brooklyn federal court.
+`Mr. Wang is on trial this week in Brooklyn federal court.
 He vigorously disputes the charges against him.`\
 https://nytimes.com/2024/07/30/nyregion/shujun-wang-china-spying.html

 **Brad Lander, New York City’s Comptroller, Will Run Against Mayor Adams**\